Anuj-Kanada/Usefull-Linux-command/README.md

 - zip - Zip files in Linux
 - unzip - Unzip files in Linux
 - ssh - Secure Shell command in Linux
+- service - Linux command to start and stop services
 -